fabianchua6/code-challenge/readme.md

 It is important that you minimally attempt the problems, even if you do not arrive at a working solution.

+## Self Introduction 👋🏼
+Hi, I'm Fabian Chua, a Year 3 Software Engineering undergraduate from SIT.
+My past experiences includes interning at Accenture as a Front End Engineer Intern as well as GovTech as a Delivery Manager Intern.
+More about me on my [LinkedIn](https://www.linkedin.com/in/fabianchua6/) and [personal website](https://www.fabianchua.com/).

 ## Submission for Frontend Challenge (Problem 1, 2 and 3) ##
 This repository contains solutions to the Switcheo Code Challenge (Frontend Development).
 The solutions are structured as a web application to showcase Problem 2 and 3 through a website.
 Problem 1 code can be found in `src/problem1`.

 ## Technologies Used